bet365 Bonus Code ROTOWIRE: Claim a $1,000 Promo + NFL Early Payout Offer

 - Place your initial wager of $10 or more on any qualifying sports market of your choice.

-After betting on Sunday afternoon's NFC East rivalry, don't forget to tune in later tonight for Jets vs Steelers at 8:20 PM ET.
+After betting on Sunday afternoon's NFC slate, don't forget to tune in later tonight for Jets vs Steelers at 8:20 PM ET.
 Use your bonus bets or any other real cash wager to bet NFL player props using the bet365 bonus code ROTOWIRE.

 In an expected reunion, Davante Adams will join Aaron Rodgers for their first game together in Pittsburgh after being traded to the Jets earlier this week.
 The duo played alongside one another for eight seasons and will hope to pull out some old tricks in hope of a Jets win.